Charles Haynes Haswell: Author

 Haswell also had a career as a published author.
 His most popular work was The Engineer's and Mechanic's Pocket Book, which was first published in 1843, and by 1907 had gone through 72 editions.
 It has been described as "Engineering 101 meets Ripley's Believe It or Not."
 Other professional works included: Mechanic's Tables (1856), Mensuration and Practical Geometry (1858), Book-keeping (1871), and an unpublished History of the Steam Boiler and its Appendanges (1887).
 He is also well known as a chronicler of everyday life in New York City.
 From the age of 9, he kept a private journal which would serve as the primary source for his Reminiscences of the City of New York by an Octogenarian (1816–1860), published in 1896.
 This somewhat eclectic work proves a unique source for the everyday details of life in New York City for the first half of the century.

+Honors

+In 1905, the American Society of Mechanical Engineers elected him an honorary member, in recognition of his engineering work in the Navy and for his Engineers' and Mechanics' Pocket-Book.